Authentication

 IDE and project

-Use any AI-capable editor you like—Cursor, Windsurf, Claude Code, Visual Studio Code, etc. The example uses an empty Next.js app (a single demo page) so you can follow along even if you “know nothing” about DYPAI yet.
+Use any of the supported AI clients—Claude Code, Codex, Cursor, Windsurf, or Antigravity (or any MCP-compatible tool).
+The example uses an empty Next.js app (a single demo page) so you can follow along even if you “know nothing” about DYPAI yet.

 Connect MCP

-In DYPAI, open Connect for your project and wire the MCP into your IDE (the exact menu depends on the editor).
-Add the DYPAI tool; once connected, DYPAI tools should appear for your project.
+Open the org "Conectar IA" (MCP tokens) page at /{org}/mcp/tokens, create a token, and add the MCP config to your AI client (the exact menu depends on the client).
+Once connected, DYPAI tools should appear for your project.

 Choose a model